There is no shortage of Canadian talent in the National Basketball Association this year, as 12 natives of Canada are currently on an NBA roster.

 By the Numbers

-As three of the seven Canadian G Leaguers are members of the Raptors 905, five of the 28 NBA G League teams feature at least one Canadian on its roster.
+As four of the seven Canadian G Leaguers are members of the Raptors 905, five of the 28 NBA G League teams feature at least one Canadian on its roster.

-Anthony Bennett (No. 1 overall pick, 2013) and Justin Jackson (No. 43 overall pick, 2018) were both selected in the NBA Draft while the other five players have earned contracts after going undrafted.
+Anthony Bennett (No. 1 overall pick, 2013) and Justin Jackson (No. 43 overall pick, 2018) were both selected in the NBA Draft while the other six players have earned contracts after going undrafted.

-Bennett (151 games), Boucher (two games) and Mitrou-Long (two games) are the only three of the seven that have made an appearance in an NBA game.
+Bennett (151 games), Boucher (two games) and Mitrou-Long (two games) are the only three of the eight that have made an appearance in an NBA game.